viamin/ruby-maat/README.md

 Ruby Maat is designed as a **drop-in replacement** for the original Code Maat.
 It supports:

 - ✅ Identical command-line arguments
-- ✅ Same VCS log file formats
+- ✅ Same VCS log file formats*
 - ✅ Compatible CSV output format
 - ✅ All original analysis types

+`*` In theory.
+I've only tested with git.

-Simply replace `java -jar code-maat.jar` with `ruby-maat` in your existing scripts!
+Simply replace `java -jar code-maat.jar` with `ruby-maat` in your existing scripts.

 ## Installation